cksystemsteaching/selfie/README.md

 While the global symbol table persists during parsing, a local symbol table does not, simply because it is only needed when parsing a given procedure declaration or definition.
 Upon moving on to parsing the next procedure, a new, empty local symbol table is created.
 This means that the global symbol table may get rather large, in fact asymptotically as large as the source code, while a local symbol table may only get as large as the largest procedure in the code.
 Keep that in mind as we look into the details of symbol tables.
 We get back to local symbol tables when we explain how procedures are handled by the compiler.

-> Using a variable is loading a variable
+> Using is loading, defining is storing

-...
+Alright, once the parser has found an entry, here for `x`, in one of the two symbol tables, it is time to generate code for loading the current value of `x` into a register by invoking the procedure `load_value()`.
+Besides allocating a temporary register, the challenge is to determine the address of where the value is stored in memory.
+Ultimately, the address is composed of a register, that is, either the `gp` register for global variables or the `s0` register for local variables and formal parameters, as provided by the procedure `get_scope()`, and the offset relative to that register, as provided by the procedure `get_address()`.
+This is only a slight misnomer since `get_address()` does indeed return an actual address for entries that represent procedures.
+Either way, offsets may or may not fit into 12 bits.
+If they do not, code generation is a bit more involved, see the source code for the details.
+If the offset does fit, only a single load instruction is generated, as shown in the above figure for the case of `x` being a global variable.
+When we get to assignments, we see that the only difference between using the current value of a variable versus defining it, as in `x = x +7;`, is that a store instruction is generated, instead of a load instruction but with the exact same parameters as the load instruction.
+We finally made it to our last big topic before looking into expressions.

 #### Symbol table

 A symbol table is our first example of a non-trivial data structure where there is a lot to learn.
 An interesting observation is that compiling most aspects of programming languages does not even require symbol tables.
 Only when it comes to handling a context larger than, say, a line of code, up to even the whole program, finite state machines, even with stacks, reach their limits.
-We need something that remembers what we have seen, so that we can use it properly later.
+We need something that remembers what we have seen, possibly in any order, so that we can use it properly later.

 ![Symbol Table](figures/symbol-table.png "Symbol Table")